 Advocacy must further or aid another charitable purpose.
 However, your charity does not need to be eligible for, or registered as having, another charitable purpose to undertake advocacy in relation to that purpose.

-The charitable purpose of ‘advancing public debate’ is set out in section 12(1)(l) of the Charities Act 2013 (Cth).
+There is a charitable purpose of 'advancing public debate' set out in section 12(1)(l) of the Charities Act 2013 (Cth).

 Relevant rules related to charity advocacy

 - have charitable purposes that are for the public benefit, or purposes that are 'incidental or ancillary to, and in furtherance or in aid of' those charitable purposes

 - not have 'disqualifying purposes', and

 - not be an individual, political party or government entity.